benmvp/slides/md/2016-es6-developer-week.md

 - JavaScript was created in May 1995 by Brendan Eich while at Netscape
 - He reportedly developed it in 10 days
-  * I find that hard to believe
+  - I find that hard to believe
-  * But when you look at some of JavaScript's quirks maybe he really did?
+  - But when you look at some of JavaScript's quirks maybe he really did?
-  * Turns out he did a lot of planning before the 10 days of **implementation**
+  - Turns out he did a lot of planning before the 10 days of **implementation**
 - Originally named Mocha (chosen by Netscape founder Marc Andressen)
-- In September 1995, shipped in beta version of Netscape Navigator 2.0 & renamed to LiveScript
+- In September 1995, a beta version of Netscape Navigator 2.0 & renamed to LiveScript
 - In December 1995, Netscape renamed it to JavaScript (with NN 2.0b3) because Java was popular at the time

 /////